 While it is easy to develop all the reasons NOT to do something, it is the PR/Crisis Manager’s role to point out the dangers of inaction.
 Doing nothing is often the worst thing to do.
 Avoiding the press and a “no comment” about a breaking crisis might win a momentary reprieve for a few hours, but could end up damaging the company’s reputation for months if not years to come.
 Calm, confident action eases public concerns, employee concerns and often protects stock values

 (PS “no comment” almost always connotes “I’m guilty” in the minds of both reporters and the public.
 There are a hundred better phrases if needed.
 “No comment” should never be used.)

 The attorney says: I’ve been in crisis situations when the attorney’s advice is that we shouldn’t do anything publicly.
 We shouldn’t issue any statements.
 We’ll probably be hit with hundreds of lawsuits.
 Don’t say anything.
 Whatever we say will come back to haunt us…

 The crisis manager says: That’s certainly possible, but if we don’t say anything we look and act guilty.
 We have to speak to our employees, shareholders, and the public for the good of the company.
 We’ll use tactics that will show compassion and action while protecting the corporation.
 And the sooner we do it the better chance we have of limiting damage and shortening the life of the story.

 It’s a tough call.
-But more often that not being open and transparent is usually the right course of action.
-Attorneys can and should help craft the message, but not to the point of burdening the message with legalese, caveats or equivocations.
+But more often than not being open and transparent is usually the right course of action.
+Attorneys can and should help craft the message, but not to the point of burdening the message with legalese, caveats, or equivocations.

 When in doubt, give us a call.
 We specialize in crisis communications.
 (512) 328-2900